My name is Catrina.

 If most women retouch their make up every time, for me its retouching sunscreen and making sure that my body is protected against the sun.
 With Solbari clothing I have more time outdoors because I don't have to put sunscreen on my body and worry about stains.

-In return we should take good care of it and sun protective clothing is one of the best solution for people like me who hate sticky, oily sunscreen.
+In return, we should take good care of it and sun protective clothing is one of the best solutions for people like me who hate sticky, oily sunscreen.

 Pictured: my recent holiday in the sunny Philippines.